woodbrettm/woodbrettm/README.md

 Hello!
-I'm Brett, a Full-Stack Web Specialist with a background in web development, design, and solutions-based work.
+I'm Brett, a Full-Stack Web Specialist with a background in web development, design, and strategy.

-My skillset is tailored specifically for handling complex web-related projects and problems that normally require the commitment of members across multiple skillsets to solve, but due to budgetary reasons and/or lack of available resources, is not possible.

 I've been working on a lot of developer tooling lately.
 Below is my latest release: